Tom-PIT/Connected.Docs/en/Logistics/Documents/Disassemblies.md

-# Disassemblies
+﻿# Disassemblies

 Disassemblies are logistics documents used to break down a set (combined material) into its individual components.
 They provide traceability, update stock correctly, and make the parts available for further use in production, supply, or sales.

 Use a Disassembly when you receive or store sets (bundled materials) but need to consume or sell their components separately.
-Publishing a Disassembly reduces the set�s stock and increases the stock of its parts according to the structure defined on the set.
+Publishing a Disassembly reduces the set’s stock and increases the stock of its parts according to the structure defined on the set.

 > [!TIP]
 > For a full demonstration, see the **[Disassemblies](https://www.youtube.com/watch?v=0BWXVj_RUlY)** video tutorial.